 - Your employment status

-- Proof of government-issued ID, such as your NRIC, driver’s license or passport
+- Proof of government-issued ID, such as your NRIC, driver’s licence or passport

 - Financial details, including your income and network

 - Ask price.
 The lowest price at which a trader can buy a currency.